mattvenn/counter-gds-spice-sim/README.md

 # Building the spice from the Verilog

-* use openlane with the config in ./openlane to create the gds
+* Use OpenLane with the [config](openlane/r2r_dac_control/config.tcl) to create the GDS
-* open the resulting gds file in magic, and then run the following commands:
+* Open the resulting gds file in magic, and then run the following commands:

     extract all
     ext2sim labels on